If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Step 4.
 Workplan ☑️

 What is measured gets managed.
-Any good PR survey project needs a workplan.
+Any good PR survey project needs a market research workplan.
 This workplan is distributed to the team within 24 hours after the kickoff meeting.

 It’s a one-page document exchanged and updated throughout the project.
 It includes the tasks, responsible parties, and dates of completion.